imilako/songbot/logs/README.md

 # Logs folder
-Log files will be outputed here.
+Log files will be outputted here.
 All files except this README will be ignored by git.